kwilson44/FamilyTree/ImplementationDetails:.md

 could be both used as a vertex that can be drawn/tracked and be a tree's child.
 Making sure all the node references were correct was a bit of a journey but everything came together in the end.

-What to add if there was more time: During the exam period/ if I had more time, I would like to make it possible to delete family members/nodes.
+What to add if there was more time: If I had more time, I would like to make it possible to delete family members/nodes.
 I would also like to add horizontal lines that indicate if they are siblings or not.
-Additionally, I would like to implement a traversal method to search for specific nodes in the general tree.
+Additionally, with the time during reading period I implemented a traversal method prefix,postfix,and infix for the general FamilyTree class and binary search for the BinaryFamilyTree.